dhonson-lncrna/dhonson-lncrna.github.io/_sources/laboratoryprotocols/dnalibrary.rst.txt

    :alt: Schematic of DNA lib workflow
    :align: center

-   *Schematic of library prep workflow*
+   *Schematic of library prep workflow. i5 is on the left side (green) while i7 is on the right (orange).*

 .. raw:: html